ovh/docs/pages/cloud/public-cloud/transfer_instance_backup_from_one_datacentre_to_another/guide.en-au.md

 section: 'Resource management'
 ---

-**Last updated 25/01/2019**
+**Last updated 1/04/2019**

 ## Objective

 A situation may arise where you need to move your [Public Cloud Instance](https://www.ovh.com.au/public-cloud/instances/){.external} from one datacentre to another, either because you would prefer to move to a newly available datacentre or because you want to migrate from OVH Labs to Public Cloud.

-**This guide will show you how to transfer an instance backup from one datacentre to another while preserving the configuration and state of the instance.**
+**This guide will show you how to transfer an Instance backup from one datacentre to another while preserving the configuration and state of the Instance.**

 ## Requirements

-Before following this guide, it's recommended that you first complete this guide:
+Before following these steps, it's recommended that you first complete this guide:

 * [Prepare the environment to use the OpenStack API](https://docs.ovh.com/au/en/public-cloud/prepare-environment-for-using-openstack-api/){.external}